rclone/rclone/docs/content/docs.md

 Normally rclone outputs stats and a completion message.
 If you set this flag it will make as little output as possible.

+### --retries int ###

+Retry the entire sync if it fails this many times it fails (default 3).

+Some remotes can be unreliable and a few retries helps pick up the files which didn't get transferred because of errors.

+Disable retries with `--retries 1`.

 ### --size-only ###

 Normally rclone will look at modification time and size of files to